 - You live or have lived in care and are still receiving support from your local authority

-- You are irreconcilably estranged from your parents (as assessed by Student Finance England)
+- You are irreconcilably estranged from your parents

-- You have unpaid caring responsibilities.
+- You have unpaid young adult carer responsibilities.

 In all cases, you must also:

-- Be resident in England ordinarily
+- Be ordinarily resident in England

-- Be 25 years old or younger on the 1st September 2022.
+- Be 25 years old or younger on the 1st September in your first year.

 Value